Partition of Bengal (1905): Partition

 The English-educated middle class of Bengal, the Bengali Bhadraloks, saw this as a vivisection of their motherland as well as a tactic to diminish their authority.
-In the six-month period before the partition was to be effected the Congress arranged meetings where petitions against the partition were collected and given to impassive authorities.
-Surendranath Banerjee had "cautioned the Biharis' against the scheme of separation in a newspaper called Bengalee".
+In the six-month period before the partition was to be effected, the Congress arranged meetings where petitions against the partition were collected and given to impassive authorities.
+Surendranath Banerjee had "cautioned the Biharis against the scheme of separation in a newspaper called Bengalee".
 However, the Bengalee rejected the idea of an independent Bihar.
 This only further encouraged the Biharis to demand separation.
-Therefore, the Partition of Bengal province in 1905 caused not only conflicts within the unified Bengal province consisting of Bengali speakers, but also in other neighbouring regions (part of the larger Bengal province) such as Bengal, Orissa, and Assam.
-Banerjee admitted that the petitions were ineffective; as the date for the partition drew closer, he began advocating tougher approaches such as boycotting British goods.
+Therefore, the Partition of Bengal province in 1905 caused not only conflicts within the unified Bengal province consisting of Bengali speakers, but also in other neighbouring regions (part of the larger Bengal province), such as Bengal, Orissa, and Assam.
+Banerjee admitted that the petitions were ineffective; as the date for the partition drew closer, he began advocating tougher approaches, such as boycotting British goods.
 He preferred to label this move as swadeshi instead of a boycott.
-The boycott was led by the moderates but minor rebel groups also sprouted under its cause.
+The boycott was led by the moderates, but minor rebel groups also sprouted under its cause.

-Banerjee believed on that other targets ought to be included.
-Government schools were spurned and on 16 October 1905, the day of partition, schools and shops were blockaded.
+Banerjee believed that other targets ought to be included.
+Government schools were spurned, and on 16 October 1905, the day of partition, schools and shops were blockaded.
 The demonstrators were cleared off by units of the police and army.
 This was followed by violent confrontations, due to which the older leadership in the Congress became anxious and convinced the younger Congress members to stop boycotting the schools.
 The president of the Congress, G.K.
-Gokhale, Banerji and others stopped supporting the boycott when they found that John Morley had been appointed as Secretary of State for India.
+Gokhale, Banerji, and others stopped supporting the boycott when they found that John Morley had been appointed as Secretary of State for India.
 Believing that he would sympathise with the Indian middle class, they trusted him and anticipated the reversal of the partition through his intervention.

 The day of partition (16 October 1905) also coincided with Raksha Bandhan day, which celebrates sibling relationships.
 In protest, Federation Hall society was founded by nationalist leaders like, Surendranath Banerjee, Tarak Nath Palit, Ananda Mohan Bose.
 Renowned novelist Rabindranath Tagore made it compulsory for every individual to tie rakhi, especially to Muslims, to emphasize inter-religious bonds and that Bengal did not want partition.